 Do you have some sort of system in place to alert you when you’ve “left money on the table”?
 If not, what are you waiting for?

-If you don’t have a system and need some help implementing this…you can shoot me an email or leave a comment below.
+If you don’t have a system and need some help implementing this…you can shoot me an email, leave a comment below or schedule a quick consultation.

 Until next time,